LBNL-ETA/CyDER/fmu/README.rst

 This FMU can then be imported into a variety of simulation programs that support the import of Functional Mock-up Units.

-The license is at `license.html
+The license file is at `license.html
 <https://htmlpreview.github.io/?https://github.com/LBNL-ETA/CyDER/blob/master/license.html>`_